The French Martini is an elegant three-ingredient cocktail with pineapple, vodka, and a kiss of French Chambord. Perfect for entertaining!

 FAQ

 - Why is it called a “French Martini”?
-This cocktail wasn’t invented in France but Chambord liqeuer is produced in France, thus the name.
+This cocktail wasn’t invented in France but Chambord liqueur is produced in France, thus the name.
 Want to make it even more French?
-Use a French vodka brand, such as Ciroc, Vodka Mariette, or Grey Goose. (we used Absolut in ours which is Swedish and has a nice creamy finish)
+Use a French vodka brand, such as Ciroc, Vodka Mariette, or Grey Goose.

 - Who invented the original French Martini?
-It was first shaken at one of restaurateur Keith McNally’s New York City bars.
-It the appeared on the cocktail menu at McNally’s famous Balthazar in SoHo in 1996.
+It was one of the many specialty cocktail recipes to appear in one of restaurateur Keith McNally’s New York City bars.
+The original recipe was on the cocktail menu at McNally’s famous Balthazar in SoHo and this classic recipe was popularized by the “King of Cocktails” Dale Degroff.

 Perfect appetizers to serve along with French Martinis: